justinmahar/lockblocks/README.md

 In the target project, simply remove a tag from the file to prevent LockBlocks from making that update.

 For instance, you can remove the `[lock:block] ... [/lock:block]` tags around a block of code to "eject" from the starter.
-That code block will no longer by updated.
+That code block will no longer be updated.

 ---